Do your really need to know why you should lift weights?

 And there’s a difference between being a scrawny, tall guy and a scrawny, small guy.

-At least if you’re tall, over six feet, then you always have that pride of being taller than most of the general population.
+At least if you’re tall (over 6ft) then you have pride of being taller than most of the general population.

 But if you’re like 5’6” and you’re scrawny, you need to put on some muscle.
-Do it to respect yourself.
-Because you will.
+Do it to build respect for yourself.

 Shorter guys are kind of lucky too.
 Because when they build muscle, it looks thicker.